JustinKuli/autogen-relnotes-example/feature-one.md

 # One

-This feture is realy cool!
+This feature is really cool!

-It doesnt do much though.
+It doesn't do much though.